anujjohri/Logistics-Regression-in-Python/README.md

 # Logistics-Regression-in-Python

-In this dataset, we are determining whether person's income is less than 50k or more than 50k
+In this dataset, we are determining whether person's income is less than 50k or more than 50k based on different parameters